mendix/docs/community/The+How+to+Template.md

 ---
 title: "[Enter the title here]"
-space: "[Do not enter anything here, this will be filled in by Mendix]"
+space: "[To be filled in by Mendix]"
-category: "[Do not enter anything here, this will be filled in by Mendix]"
+category: "[To be filled in by Mendix]"
-tags: "[Do not enter anything here, this will be filled in by Mendix]"
+tags: "[To be filled in by Mendix]"
 ---

 ## 1 Introduction